slamminstam/item-measurement-tool/README.md

 # item-measurement-tool
-Tol designed to automate the determination of optimal packaging orientation
+Tool designed to automate the determination of optimal packaging orientation